 Research Any Potential Buyers

-If you have come to an agreement with your business partners and you have had your business valued by a business broker, the next thing you should do is research any buyers that are interested in your business.
-Unfortunately, some people who attempt to buy small businesses do not actually have the right finances in place.
+If you have come to an agreement with your business partners and you have had your business valued by a business broker, the next thing you should do is research any buyers who are interested in your business.
+Unfortunately, some people who attempt to buy small businesses do not have the right finances in place.

 There is even a possibility that a competing company may pretend to be interested in purchasing your business to get inside information on your operations.
-You have to do your due diligence to ensure that any buyer you reach an agreement with will actually hold up their end of the bargain.
+You have to do your due diligence to ensure that any buyer you reach an agreement with will hold up their end of the bargain.

 Selling All or Part of the Business